 Limitations of the human studies include the relatively small sample sizes, choice of control groups and unclear exposure ascertainment.
 The above limitations make it difficult to arrive at definitive conclusions regarding immunotoxicity from MIC exposure for the gas victims.

-on visits by the authors to medical clinics as well as the homes of affected
+Psychological and neuro-behavioral toxicity: Srinivasamurthy and Isaac noted that psychological problems of Bhopal survivors fell into four major categories (Murthy and Isaac, 1987).
+These observations were based on visits by the authors to medical clinics as well as the homes of affected victims.

 Neuromuscular toxicity: Neuromuscular symptoms in Bhopal survivors have persisted since the gas leak.
 These symptoms are mainly tingling, numbness, a sensation of pins and needles in the extremities and muscle aches.